Las Vegas Nursing Schools

 Students seeking nursing degree programs in Las Vegas have multiple options for schools, all located less than half an hour from downtown.
 This article profiles three of the schools and also provides a table that compares important statistics among them.

-- The University of Nevada-Las Vegas, just over 3 miles from the city center, offers programs ranging from Bachelor of Science in Nursing (BSN) to Doctor of Nursing Practice (DNP).
+- The University of Nevada-Las Vegas, 6.5 miles from the city center, offers programs ranging from Bachelor of Science in Nursing (BSN) to Doctor of Nursing Practice (DNP).
 This school also began offering a Nursing PhD program in 2005.

 - At the College of Southern Nevada, students can choose from a two-year practical nursing certificate program or an associate's degree RN program.
-The college is only 6.5 miles from downtown.
+The college is about 12 miles from downtown.

 University of Nevada-Las Vegas